Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/setup.md

-# ROS-Unity Initial Setup
+# ROS–Unity Initial Setup

-The minimum requirements for a ROS Unity integration.
+The minimum requirements for a ROS–Unity integration.

 ## ROS Environment

 - Download and copy the [TCP Endpoint](https://github.com/Unity-Technologies/ROS_TCP_Endpoint) package to the `src` folder in your Catkin workspace.
 - Copy the `tutorials/ros_packages/robotics_demo` folder of this repo into the `src` folder in your Catkin workspace.
-(You can skip this step if you're not interested in following the ROS-Unity Integration tutorials.)
+(You can skip this step if you're not interested in following the ROS–Unity Integration tutorials.)

 - Run `cd ~/catkin_ws/ && catkin_make && source devel/setup.bash`.
 Ensure there are no errors.